New Thoughts On Anxiety And How To Manage It

 3. How can I answer what my mind and body are saying?

 Trying to stand back and observe things is new for me.
-Having anxiety is something I will probably live with forever, but watching my process and soothing myself during it helps me actually manage it rather than having it manage me.
-I also want to add that reaching out to someone to share what I’m going through is the icing on the cake and really adds another layer of self-care that helps to beat the anxiety down.
-Talking it over with someone when I catch my breath is really helpful to me.
+Having anxiety is something I will probably live with forever, but watching and being mindful of the process my anxiety goes through rather that rolling around in it helps put me in the anxiety driver’s seat.
+I can also pick up a passenger along the way and share what I’m going through with them.
+Talking my worries and concerns over with someone I trust when I catch my breath is really helpful to me.

 I’d love to know if this helps you with your anxiety and want to know if you have any tricks you use to beat the anxiety monster.
 Good luck!